 You are here

-During the past years, the size of the team has ranged between 5 and 15 people, including researchers, technologists, and a variable number of post-doc and PhD students.
+During the years, the size of the team ranged between 5 and 15 people, including researchers, technologists, and a variable number of post-doc and PhD students.

 The main scientific events and communities we referred to were: ICASSP, INTERSPEECH, ASRU, EUSIPCO, HSCMA, IWAENC, WASPAA, ISMIR, LREC.
 You can find many of our research achievements published in the proceedings of those conferences and workshops, as well as in journal papers such as IEEE Transactions of Audio, Speech, and Language Processing, Computer Speech and Language, Speech Communication.